-Thesis title: In search of biopsychosocial risk and resilience factors for adolescent depression
+Thesis title: Understanding biological and psychosocial factors associated with adolescent depression

 Bachelor of Arts (B.A), Psychology with English Literature, First-Class Honours.

 The overarching theme of my research interests is youth mental health.
 I am particularly interested in the biological, psychological, and social risk and reslience mechanisms associated with adolescent depression.
 I was first drawn to this area during the later years of my undergraduate studies, where I undertook a research project investigating the neurcognitive bases of coping in female adolescents with depressive symptoms.
 This neuroimaging study leveraged a novel behavioural assay of coping and examined its relationship with depression symptom severity and resting state functional connectivity.
 My doctoral work continues to focus on adolescent depression from a neurobiological and psychosocial perspective.
 My PhD research uses big data resouces, such as the Adolescent Brain and Cognitive Development (ABCD) Study to answer my research questions.
 I am particularly interested in the interplay between biological factors, such as pubertal development, brain structure and how this may confer risk for depression during adolescence.
 This work is funded my Mental Health Research UK.

 I am passionate about Open Research practices and strive to implement these at every stage of my research workflow.
 I am the co-founder and organiser of Edinburgh ReproducibiliTea, a monthly Open Research Journal Club (Twitter: @Edinburgh_Tea; Youtube: https://www.youtube.com/channel/UC9y6VX6Dvs4-vC8eDuOKpNQ) and also a member of the Edinburgh Open Research Initiative (https://edopenresearch.com/)

 Current research interestsAdolescent depression; depression-related imaging features; risk and resilience mechanisms; bio-psycho-social model;